 The bill requires the Occupational Safety and Health Administration to establish a standard under which each covered employer will develop and implement a workplace violence prevention plan tailored to the relevant hazards in the specific facility.
-This bill is nearly identical to a version that passed the House of Representatives in 2019 on a bipartisan basis.
-Amendments that were passed in that vote are included in H.R.
-1195 and listed below.
+This bill is nearly identical to a version that passed the House of Representatives twice previously on a bipartisan basis.